Camp Registration & FAQs

 What's a typical day of camp like?

-Camp runs 9:30-1:00.
-Every day of camp is full of different activities as we focus on diverse themes which explore the ocean in fun ways.
+Unless otherwise posted, camp runs 9:00-1:00 pm.
+Every day of camp is full of both indoor and outdoor activities as we focus on diverse themes which explore the ocean in fun ways.
 Camp starts off with open free-time in our workshop room, followed by the day's set activities, which usually include touching objects and artifacts from the collection, playing active tag games, creative art-making, and highly hands-on exploration stations.
-We sometimes break into small groups for set station activities that children rotate through.
-We have a snack break (which we'll happily supply - often juice and a pretzel party mix) as well as a lunch break (bring lunch and a water bottle with you).
-During the summertime, sometimes we have live animals visit too, and when good weather/low tide match up, we take a special trip to the shore (we'll let you know when this is planned)!
+We typically break into small groups for set station activities that children rotate through.
+We have a lunch break outside, weather permitting (bring lunch and a water bottle with you).
 Camp ends as kids complete an art activity to take home.

 Who are the camp instructors?

 Camp is lead by our Education Department's seasoned educators.
-All of our instructors are either state-certified to teach or are pursuing certification (read about us on the About Us page), which includes fingerprinting and NY State background checks.
-Assistant instructors are background checked as well.
+They come from a wide array of backgrounds from history to science to education and more (read about us on the About Us page).
 We normally have an adult-child ratio of 1:7 or better; young camp assistants, who are volunteers, are often present, especially when we have a large group signed up.

 We're thinking of signing up for a membership - can we do that at the same time we sign up for camp?

 Yes - you can purchase a Family Level (or above!) membership online, then use it to get the special Members-Only pricing.
 More information about membership levels and benefits can be found on our Membership page.